colinmorris/colinmorris.github.com/_posts/2016-09-03-ng2-poor-mans-deploy.markdown

 ## A quick and dirty gh-pages deploy in 5 steps

 I'm assuming your project is based on the [Quickstart](https://angular.io/docs/ts/latest/quickstart.html) guide (in particular, that it uses SystemJS).
+My app uses Angular 2 RC5, though there's a good chance this approach will work for other versions.

 In case I haven't been explicit enough about it, we're following worst practices here.
 If you were a good developer, you would bundle, uglify, and minify your js, and use ahead-of-time compilation.
 But today you're an impatient developer who just wants to get something out the door, so here's what you're going to do.